The Victorians were wedded to fundamental tenets of liberalism, even when threatened with terrorism from abroad.

 Once among the least monitored nations in the world, Britain is now probably the most watched.
 Why do Britons make so little fuss about this erosion of their ancient liberties, asks Bernard Porter?

 The ‘British Empire’ was the name given by imperialists in the late 19th century to Britain’s territorial possessions.
 It was meant to create an image of unity and strength.
 But such a view is illusory, argues Bernard Porter.

 A mid-Victorian competition to design new Government Offices in Whitehall fell victim to a battle between the competing styles of Gothic and Classical.
-The result proved unworthy of a nation then at its imperial zenith, as Bernard Porter explains.
+The result proved unworthy of a nation then at its imperial zenith.